Gathering Dreams

 Getting a raise is one of the best ways to make more money!
 But it doesn’t mean you have to spend it all.

-As soon as you get the extra money in your next paycheck, put a portion of it into savings.
 Not only will you still be able to enjoy a little perk from the rewards of your hard work, but you’ll save more, too.
-Don’t inflate your lifestyle and use this great opportunity as one of the best money-saving tips out there!

-And if you need any help to finally get the raise that you deserve, check out my amazing tips!
-During the last 10 years, I’ve been both been an employee and a boss, looking after a big team of people, and I know exactly what techniques you should be using to get the raise you want!
+During the last ten years, I’ve been both an employee and a boss, looking after a big team of people, and I know exactly what techniques you should be using to get the raise you want!

 5. Get a robot to save for you

 Are you sure you are not paying for things you don’t even use anymore?
-Like that gym membership you bought last January and used twice?
+Like that gym membership, you bought last January and used twice?

-There is a free IOs app that can save you the pain of going through all your subscriptions.
 Trim shows you exactly how you spend and in what ways, which makes it easy to see where you can cut back and find those expenses you didn’t even realize you had.
-It’s extremely secure with encrypted access, two-factor authentication, and read-only access, so you can feel safe saving money.

-Trim can help you cut spending other ways, too, by negotiating with your service providers to lower your monthly bills.
-Plus, it analyzes your transactions so you can quickly and easily understand where your money goes.
+Trim can also help you cut spending in other ways by negotiating with your service providers to lower your monthly bills.

 You can download it for free here.